jbsdoki/crucible-dev-env/README.md

 1. React frontend uses functions in `frontend/src/services/api.ts` to make API calls.
 2. These send HTTP requests to FastAPI server on port 8000
 3. FastAPI routes the request to matching functions defined in `main.py`.
-4. These call Hyperspy logic in `file_service.py`.
+4. These call Hyperspy logic in service handlers like `file_service.py`.
 5. A response (e.g. file list or spectrum array) is returned to the frontend.
 6. React receives and renders the result.